binkley/modern-java-practices/README.md

 ensure you retain them in your _CI_ build.
 Your goal in this case is speed up the feedback cycle locally while retaining the benefits of automated tooling.
-You are making a bet: problems these tools find come up rarely (but can be catastrophic when they do), so time saved locally repays time lost waiting to find the problems in CI.
+You are making a bet: problems these tools find come up rarely (but can be catastrophic when they do), so time saved locally repays time lost waiting for CI to find these problems.

 In the Gradle and Maven samples in this repository, _DependencyCheck_ and _Mutation testing_ are typically the slowest steps in a local build;